Be Careful What You Ask For!

 The New Reality

 BUT my writing continues.
 I am so encouraged to share with so many people the thoughts and lessons God has given me over the years.
-This blog is a wonderful place to express myself AND have the reader able to respond.
-That’s the fantastic thing about the comments section under each blog post.
+This blog is a wonderful place to express myself AND have the reader respond directly.
+That’s the fantastic thing about the comments section at the end of each blog post.
 You the reader can share your thoughts as I share mine.
 What a wonder!